njacobs5074/InOutBoard/README.md

 * Logout/Disconnect - Once logged in, you logout.

 ## Limitations
-1. There is basically no sense of session.
-So, if you login and then reload the page, the app does not know you've previously logged in.
+* Rudimentary sense of session.
+Your login is stored locally and so can be recovered when you relaunch the page.
+However, you cannot use that same login from another browser (i.e. you launch Chrome, then launch Safari) and perhaps more importantly, you can't access that login from another device.